 Support services are specialists from outside the school.
 Their contact details are available from the SENDCo.
-Referrals for their support are completed by the SENDCo in consultation with parents and teachers.
+Referrals for their support are completed by the SENDCo in consultation with teachers and parents/carers.
 The objective is to provide an integrated, high quality, holistic support focused on the needs of the child.
 Support services will adopt a child-centred approach to delivery.